 • Research

 Other categories you include will be dependent on your individual interests and experiences as an applicant.
-Some things to think about in terms of what to include for AMCAS hobbies, and extracurriculars for medical school, is if you can convey in an impactful way the contribution you made, or the impact it made on you.
+Some things to think about in terms of what to include for AMCAS hobbies, and extracurriculars for medical school, is if you can convey in an impactful way the contribution you made or the impact it made on you.
 For instance, I was a writer for an online magazine that focused on South Asian women’s issues and I did this as an extracurricular activity.
-I chose to include this under hobbies because I could meaningfully about what I learned from it (writing skills, interviewing skills, incorporating different perspectives, self-expression), and how it might help me with a healthcare career.
+I chose to include this under hobbies because I could meaningfully write about what I learned from it (writing skills, interviewing skills, incorporating different perspectives, self-expression), and how it might help me with a healthcare career.

 The qualities that medical schools are searching for in applicants can be identified by looking at the AAMC Core Competencies, which are spread across three areas: